Is Grenfell Tower Britain's Katrina?

 Central government has a poor record of directly managing services and operations, measured in terms of both money and quality.
 So successive governments, both Labour and Conservative, sought to give power (and responsibility) away.

-Even before Grenfell, that idea of the state was facing serious challenge.
+But even before Grenfell, that idea of the state was facing serious challenge.

 Corbyn saw surprise gains for Labour in last week's general election after promising an old-fashioned 1970s vision of the British economy before the reforms of the Thatcher government in the 1980s.
 Labour would take private utility companies back into public ownership, and the state would provide services directly again.